Rate This Recipe:

 While the cake is baking, make the frosting.
 Easy as can be – just place all the ingredients in a medium bowl and beat at medium speed with an electric mixer until combined and smooth.

 Remove the cake from the oven and drizzle chocolate frosting over the top.
 The marshmallows should have a very lightly toasted look.
 Sprinkle with the remaining toasted pecans.

 It’s really important to allow the cake to cool completely before cutting it.
-I sent some of this to our neighbors across the street on Saturday afternoon.
-I cut it while it was still warm and it wasn’t pretty.
-It still tasted wonderful, but didn’t look very nice.
 If you let it cool completely, even refrigerate it, before cutting it will look so much nicer.